-Pursuant to ACA 14-14-108, The District shall hold a public hearing to take both oral and written testimony from the public for and against the proposed action.
-The hearing shall be held at a regular or special meeting of the board.
+Pursuant to ACA 14-14-108, the District shall hold a public hearing to take both oral and written testimony from the public for and against the proposed action.
+District staff shall give notice of the time, place, and purpose of the public hearing at least ten (10) days prior to the day on which the hearing is to be held, in a newspaper having a general circulation in the District.